Guardians vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- Bookmakers have not posted a runline in any of the Guardians' past 10 games.
+- Bookmakers have not posted a runline in any of the Guardians' past 10 matchups.

 Guardians Betting Records & Stats

-- The Guardians have come away with 22 wins in the 56 contests they have been listed as the underdogs in this season.
+- The Guardians have been chosen as underdogs in 57 games this year and have walked away with the win 23 times (40.4%) in those games.

-- Cleveland has a record of 3-11, a 21.4% win rate, when it's set as an underdog of +135 or more by oddsmakers this season.
+- Cleveland has a record of 2-8 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 42.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Guardians have a 41.7% chance of coming away with a victory in the contest.

-- So far this season, Cleveland and its opponents have hit the over in 51 of its 126 games with a total.
+- Cleveland and its opponents have hit the over in 51 of its 127 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!